Usually single-day tours, but 2 -3-day tours available upon request at a discounted price.

 Castle Combe, described as the loveliest and prettiest village in the Cotswolds.
 It was used as a backdrop in films: The fictional Puddleby-on-the Marsh in Dr Dolittle, the 1960's film with Rex Harrison, and more recently a backdrop to War Horse.
-This magical village was once a weaving town at the heart of the Cotswolds wool trade: you can still see weavers' cottages where the local red and white cloth was produced.
-In the 12th.
-Century St Andrew's Church is the modified 15th-century faceless clock (one of the oldest working clocks in England) which used to ring the hours.
+This magical village was once a weaving town at the Cotswolds wool trade's heart: you can still see weavers' cottages where the local red and white cloth was produced.
+On the 12th.
+Century St Andrew's Church is the modified 15th-century faceless clock (one of the oldest working clocks in England) that used to ring the hours.
 The Old Rectory tea room offers some of the finest teas in the Cotswolds.
-If you can't stop in time for tea why not try a lunch stop for the perfect day out.
+If you can't stop in time for tea, why not try a lunch stop for the perfect day out.
 Photoshoots of your day are also available.

-Tetbury is a small tranquil charming market town that is off the tourist radar.
-By the 18thC Tetbury was one of the most important cloth market towns in Gloucestershire.
-The square is dominated by the 17thc Market House which rests on three rows of pillars.
-South of the square, you can find the magnificent parish church of St Mary the Virgin which was rebuilt in Gothic style in the late 18thc.
-The spire, the fourth highest in England is 186 ft tall.
-Long street is also the address for HRH The Prince of Wales' flagship Highgrove Shop with his private estate just a couple of miles from teh centre of Tetbury.
+Tetbury is a small tranquil, charming market town that is off the tourist radar.
+By the 18thC, Tetbury was one of the most important cloth market towns in Gloucestershire.
+The square is dominated by the 17thc Market House, which rests on three rows of pillars.
+South of the square, you can find the magnificent parish church of St Mary the Virgin, which was rebuilt in Gothic style in the late 18thc.
+The spire, the fourth highest in England, is 186 ft tall.
+Long street is also the address for HRH, The Prince of Wales' flagship Highgrove Shop with his private estate just a couple of miles from the centre of Tetbury..

-Cirencester often described as the capital of the Cotswolds was the second largest town in Roman Britain then known as Corinium.
-The Amphitheatre at the south of the town can still be seen but the greatest evidence that remains today is the crossing of the road network which made Corinium so important.
-Cirencester has the finest Roman museum in the UK, and the mosaics and Villa can be seen at nearby Chedworth.
-The Market square is dominated by the cathedral-like Church of St John the Baptist, built in 1490.
+Cirencester, the Corinium and second-largest town in Roman Britain, is often described as the Cotswolds' capital.
+The greatest evidence that remains today of the Roman presence is the crossing of the road network, which made Corinium so important and the Amphitheatre at the south of the town.
+Cirencester has the finest Roman museum in the UK, and mosaics and a Roman Villa can be seen at nearby Chedworth.
+The Market square is dominated by the cathedral-like church of St John the Baptist, built-in 1490.
 The town grew in prosperity as a result of the wool trade in medieval times.
 Markets are held every Monday and Friday.
 The finest Agricultural College in the UK was founded by Henry4th.
 Earl of Bathurst, in 1845.

-Malmesbury, on the southern edge of the Cotswold, is perched on a hilltop one of the oldest inhabited sites in Britain.
-The town is virtually encircled by the River Avon.
-Because of its location Malmesbury during the Civil War changed hands several times.
+On the southern edge of the Cotswolds, Malmesbury is perched on a hilltop, one of Britain's oldest inhabited sites.
+The River Avon virtually encircles the town.
+Because of its location, Malmesbury, during the Civil War, changed hands several times.
 The west end of the Abbey is riddled with bullet holes where prisoners were executed.
 The town centre is a blend of 17th and 18th.C architecture overlooked by the imposing Abbey.
 At the heart of the town is the octagonal Market Cross dating back to 1490.
-Abbey House garden, some 5 acres is adjacent to the Abbey
+Abbey House garden, some 5 acres, is adjacent to the Abbey

 There is nowhere else quite like Bath Abbey.
 Magnificent stained-glass windows, columns of honey-gold stone and some of the finest fan vaulting in the world that create an extraordinary experience of light and space.
-There has been a place of Christian worship on this site for over 1200 years and the Abbey remains a living church.
-The first sight most visitors have of Bath Abbey is the West front's unique Ladders of Angels, which was inspired by Bishop of Bath, Oliver Kings' dream of ascending and descending angels.
-Tower tours offer the chance to go behind the scenes and enjoy stunning views of the city.
+There has been Christian worship on this site for over 1200 years, and the Abbey remains a living church.
+The first sight most visitors have of Bath Abbey is the West front's unique Ladders of Angels, inspired by Bishop of Bath, Oliver Kings' dream of ascending and descending angels.
+Tower tours offer the chance to go behind the scenes and enjoy stunning views of the city..

 Bath has a reputation for being the home of some of the UK's most beautiful architecture.
 The Royal Crescent is a breathtaking row of 30 terraced houses laid out in a sweeping crescent.
-Built between 1767 and 1774 it is one of the greatest examples of Georgian Architecture in the country.
-Untouched since it was built it enjoys the view across Royal Victoria Park.
+Built between 1767 and 1774, it is one of Georgian Architecture's greatest examples in the UK.
+Untouched since it was built, it enjoys the view across Royal Victoria Park.
 Pulteney Bridge was built in 1774 was built to connect Bath and Bathwick across the River Avon.
 The Holbourne Museum is housed in the former Sydney Hotel.
 Originally built between 1796 and 1799, this grand three-story building is another wonderful example of Georgian architecture.

 Founded in 1232 and converted into a country house c.1540, the fine medieval cloisters, sacristy, chapterhouse and monastic rooms of Lacock Abbey have survived largely intact.
-The handsome 16thC stable courtyard has half-timbered gables a clockhouse brewery and bakehouse.
-The Victorian woodland garden boasts a fine display of spring flowers, magnificent trees an 18thC summer house, Victorian rose garden, newly restored botanic garden and a haha.
-The Museum of Photography commemorates the achievements a former resident of the Abbey William Henry Fox Talbot.
-Lacock Village not surprisingly has been the venue for many films such as The Cranford Chronicles, Larkrise to Candelford, and some scenes in Harry Potter.
+The handsome 16thC stable courtyard has half-timbered gables, a clock house brewery and a bakehouse.
+The Victorian woodland garden boasts a fine display of spring flowers, magnificent trees, an 18thC summer house, a Victorian rose garden, a newly restored botanic garden and a haha.
+The Museum of Photography commemorates the achievements of a former resident of the Abbey, William Henry Fox Talbot.
+Lacock Village, not surprisingly, has been the venue for many films such as The Cranford Chronicles, Larkrise to Candelford, and some scenes in Harry Potter..